-Turnover is generated through management and development fees.
-Turnover is recognised to the extent that it is probable that the economic benefits will flow to the company and it can be reliably measured.
-All such turnover is reported net of discounts and value added and other sales taxes.
+Turnover from student accommodation rental is recognised over time on a straight line basis over the term of the rental contract, to the extent that it is probable that the economic benefits will flow to the company and it can be reliably measured.
+All such revenue arising from the provision of student accommodation letting is reported net of discounts and value added tax.